vrsreeganesh/MatlabxCUDA/_sources/Chapters/Sections/ImageUpsampling.md

 # Upsampling

-Image upsampling is a technique used to increase the resolution of an image by inserting additional pixels between the original ones, effectively enlarging the image while attempting to preserve its visual quality.
-Unlike interpolation, which estimates the values of new pixels based on neighboring pixels, upsampling primarily involves the insertion of zeros or repeated values in a systematic way, followed by filtering to smooth out the result.
-In mathematical terms, if the original image is represented as a matrix \( I \) of size \( M \times N \), upsampling by a factor of \( L \) involves creating a new matrix \( I_{up} \) of size \( LM \times LN \), where the new matrix has zeros or repeated pixel values inserted between the original ones.
-For instance, when upsampling by zero insertion, the upsampled image \( I_{up} \) can be represented as:
+Interpolation is the process by which we increase the size of an image without loss of information and maintaining the visual clarity.
+Image upsampling is the first step of this process.
+Image upsampling primarily involves the insertion of a number of zeros (depending on the factor by which interpolation/upsampling is taking place) in between pixels of the original image.
+Mathematically, if the original image is represented as a matrix, $I$, of size $M \times N$ , upsampling by a factor of $L$  involves creating a new matrix $I_{up}$ of size $LM \times LN$, where the new matrix has zeros or repeated pixel values inserted between the original ones.

 $$
 I_{up}(x, y) =